About Fox Terriers

 Fox Terriers, and terriers in general, can be difficult to house train.
 A Fox Terrier tends to quickly learn to potty outdoors but is slower to realize that pottying indoors is not appropriate.
 It is critical to keep them within your sight at all times while getting use to their new home.
 That could take a few weeks for some dogs, several months or longer for others.

 Rescued Fox Terriers can and do make wonderful family pets--for families prepared for and able to properly train and exercise them.
 Most Fox Terriers available for adoption are not there because they have something wrong with them.
-But rather because they are a typical Fox Terrier turned over by a family that didn't expect what they got.
+They are there because they are a typical Fox Terrier turned over by a family that didn't expect what they got.

 Based on information created by Dena Lebo-Funk © 2003